andreslill/mosquito-season-risk/README.md

 ## Species

 *Ae. aegypti* and *Ae. albopictus* are the most epidemiologically important mosquito vectors of human arboviral diseases globally (Mordecai et al. 2017).
-Together, they drive transmission of dengue, Zika, chikungunya, and urban yellow fever. *Ae. aegypti* is predominantly tropical and subtropical; Ae. albopictus tolerates cooler conditions and has expanded rapidly into temperate regions, including Europe (Bonizzoni et al. 2013; Simonin 2025), with climate projections suggesting further northward expansion by mid-century (Laporta et al. 2023).
+Together, they drive transmission of dengue, Zika, chikungunya, and urban yellow fever. *Ae. aegypti* is predominantly tropical and subtropical. *Ae. albopictus* tolerates cooler conditions and has expanded rapidly into temperate regions, including Europe (Bonizzoni et al. 2013; Simonin 2025), with climate projections suggesting further northward expansion by mid-century (Laporta et al. 2023).

 ---